cslev/sigcomm_2018/n2women_dinner.md

 # {{ page.title }}
 We are organizing a dinner for all women attending SIGCOMM.
-Dinner will be held on Thursday 23rd between 7 and 10pm at the beautiful Akadémia Klub (Hungarian Academy of Sciences), Budapest.
-N2Women dinner aims to foster the minority community within SIGCOMM, and make it easier for the under-represented attendees to fully participate in the conference.
+The dinner will be held on Thursday, August 23, from 7 pm to 10 pm in the beautiful Akadémia Klub (Hungarian Academy of Sciences), Budapest.
+The N2Women dinner aims to foster the minority community within SIGCOMM, and make it easier for the under-represented attendees to fully participate in the conference.
+If you plan to attend, please submit a short [registration](https://goo.gl/forms/aToMCA8rQw2MJkVg1).

 ## Venue
+Krúdy Hall

 Akadémia Klub

 1051 Budapest, Széchenyi István tér 9.